 When your older children are old enough to ask “Is Santa Real?” have them become part of The Santa Club.
 Tell them “Yes, Santa’s real!
 In fact there are many of them- everybody who gives a present to show how much they care about somebody!”
 Let them in on the secret of “The Santa Club,” and have them stay up to help with a younger sibling’s gifts.
 Make it joyful and fun.
 Once they finish, have them put out the presents and go to bed, before you put out their gifts!

+Is the tradition of giving gifts at Christmas a strong one in your household?
 What are your favorite Christmas Gift Giving Traditions?

 Guest post courtesy of the Santa Club.
 We all hope that this Christmas and all that follow will be a blessing for you, and that these fun ideas and ways to give will start a new “Santa Club” tradition for your family!